 #5.
 Have a releasing ceremony.
 As I said, December 21st is Winter Solstice.
 The Winter Solstice is the moment on Earth when darkness as it’s it greatest in the northern hemisphere, as it is the longest night of the year.
 A perfect time to let go.
 A releasing ceremony is an ancient tradition where all the fear, hurts, and regrets of the year, are written down on a piece of paper and thrown into a fire.
 Let the flames take it all into the darkness.
 LET IT GO.

 #6.
 Listen to (at least parts) of Handel’s Messiah.
 Over 500 hundred years ago, George Frideric Handel composed the 260-page oratorio in an astonishing 24 days!
 He described the experience as “I did think I did see all Heaven before me, and the great God himself seated on His throne, with His company of Angels.”.
 He barely ate or slept and cried often while composing this masterpiece.

 I cannot listen to the Hallelujah chorus without crying and truly feeling the Holy Spirit move over me.
 It is a communion between God and man through music.
 That’s what Christmas is “And the word became flesh and dwelt among us” John 1:14

 So, there you have my humble suggestions.
 Go easy on yourself this Christmas, some years are better than others.
 Some years you cook and clean and spend hours looking for thoughtful inventive gifts, and it seems like no one really appreciates your efforts.
-Your (I’m mostly talking to myself here) forgetting who your real audience is!.
-What would the Prince of peace want for Christmas ….
-YOU TO BE FULL OF PEACE AND JOY!
+You’re (I’m mostly talking to myself here) forgetting who your real audience is!.
+What would the Prince of peace want for Christmas… YOU TO BE FULL OF PEACE AND JOY!